jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     def converse_non_implication(first_input, second_input):
         return (first_input, second_input) == (False, True)

-  the test is still green, I remove the other lines
+  the test is still green, I remove the other lines in the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 67